espressif/esp-idf/docs/en/api-guides/wifi.rst

     |        | 1 - maximum | default mode                                        | used periodically (Window < Interval) / used all time (Window ≥ Interval) |
     +--------+-------------+-----------------------------------------------------+---------------------------------------------------------------------------+

-Default mode
+Default Mode
 *******************************

 If `Interval` is ``ESP_WIFI_CONNECTIONLESS_INTERVAL_DEFAULT_MODE`` with non-zero `Window`, Connectionless Modules Power-saving would work in default mode.

 In default mode, RF, PHY, BB would be kept on if no coexistence with non-Wi-Fi protocol.

-With coexistence, RF, PHY, BB resources are allocated by coexistence module to Wi-Fi connectionless module and non-Wi-Fi module， using time-division method.
+With coexistence, RF, PHY, BB resources are allocated by coexistence module to Wi-Fi connectionless module and non-Wi-Fi module, using time-division method.
 In default mode, Wi-Fi connectionless module is allowed to use RF, BB, PHY periodically under a stable performance.

 Its recommended to configure Connectionless Modules Power-saving to default mode if there is Wi-Fi connectionless module coexists with non-Wi-Fi module.